thosgood/this-weeks-finds/markdown/251-300/week284.md

 Quicktime videos at `http://math.ucr.edu/~jbergner/amsriverside09.htm`

-These talks add up to a nice look at recent work on homotopy theory, n-categories, and categorification - some of my favorite subjects.
+These talks add up to a nice look at recent work on homotopy theory,
+$n$-categories, and categorification - some of my favorite subjects.
 So, I'd like to quickly summarize each talk and give some links to related papers.